ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Love vanquishes time.
-To lovers, a moment can be eternity, eternity can be the tick of a clock.
+> And as we let our own light shine, we unconsciously give other people permission to do the same.
 >
-> - Mary Parrish
+> - Nelson Mandela
 <!-- END_JOKE_SECTION -->